Today I’m sharing a printable weekly meal plan & Jif™ Bars as part of a sponsored post for Socialstars. All opinions are my own. #TeamJif

 Planning out meals is extremely important for me.
 We have a large chalkboard painted on the kitchen wall that we write the week’s dinners on.
 However, that’s not enough.
 Between work schedules, kid’s activities, and school, this year I have gotten to a point where I need more structure with menu planning.

 To go with all my other lists and schedules, I have started creating weekly meal plans.
-It is extremely helpful through the week to have everything written out to reference and not scrambling trying to come up with meals each day.
+It is extremely helpful throughout the week to have everything written out to reference and not scrambling trying to come up with meals each day.

 Every weekend I print out a weekly meal plan sheet I created.
+You can also laminate a copy and use a dry erase marker to make it re-useable (Thanks to reader R. Todd for that tip!).

 - Always keep a month’s worth of plans printed.
 If a specific meal comes up you or a family member may want one day, you can easily find a day to put it on in advance.